 Most of us can hope that this is a temporary condition, but for many who are permanently sick, there is no such hope (and many do not even have access to Mass on the internet).
 We must keep the sick, their carers, and their needs in our thoughts and in our prayers.

-In recent years I have seen sick lists deleted from Church bulletins because their maintenance was thought to be an unaware of the needs of people who are sick, and their carers, and keep them always in our prayers, at the very least.
+In recent years I have seen sick lists deleted from Church bulletins because their maintenance was thought to be an unnecessary inconvenience.
+But these lists are an important reminder.
+I hope that recent experience will make us all more aware of aware of the needs of people who are sick, and their carers, and keep them always in our prayers, at the very least.

 British people still yearn to celebrate